Arizona State University

-- Several places for the public to enjoy, including two courtyards and retail spaces (bookstore, restaurant coming soon).
+- Several places for the public to enjoy, including two courtyards, a bookstore, and Engrained restaurant.

 - Configuration of the main building facade is designed to change in response to solar orientation, window size, and programmatic requirements.

 - The BCLS is targeting LEED Gold certification and features a high-efficiency HVAC system that includes chilled beams and Airfloor heating/cooling

 - The building lighting system is 100 percent LED, with daylighting and occupancy controls also contributing to a low-energy lighting design.

 - Desert-adaptive plants in the building landscaping;

 - Sustainable construction practices have been implemented, with more than 75 percent of the construction waste diverted from landfills